Owings Mills Workers’ Compensation Lawyer

 People who have been hurt on the job in Owings Mills and elsewhere in Maryland are usually entitled to workers’ compensation benefits.
 If you have been hurt at work, you need to talk to an attorney to make sure you receive the full benefits the law says you deserve.

-If you have questions about your rights under the workers’ compensation system or the process of pursuing a workers’ compensation claim in Owings Mills, contact the attorneys of Cohen & Dwin, P.A. for a free consultation.
+If you have questions about your rights under the workers’ compensation system or the process of pursuing a workers’ compensation claim in Owings Mills, contact us online or call the attorneys of Cohen & Dwin, P.A. for a free consultation.

 Overview of Maryland Workers’ Compensation Laws

 Maryland has the distinction of being the first state in the U.S. to implement a workers’ compensation system, beginning in 1902.